-- 1.EJHS students must be passing all credits attempted during the previous semester, or have made up any semester failing grades prior to participation.
-Students involved in yearlong, semester, or multigrading period activities (i.e. spirit squad and drama) will be checked each grading period. - 2.
-Students who have a failing grade or have incomplete grades in any subject in the grading period prior to the activity must apply for eligibility to be able to participate at all during that activity season.

-3. ALL ATHLETES MUST BE CLEARED AT THE END OF EACH SPORT SEASON IN ORDER TO TURN OUT FOR THE NEXT SPORT.
+- 1. SJHS students must be passing all credits attempted during the previous trimester, or have made up any trimester failing grades prior to participation.
+Students involved in yearlong, trimester, or multi- grading period activities (i.e. spirit squad and drama) will be checked each grading period. - 2.
+Students who have a failing grade or have incomplete grades in any subject in the grading period prior to the activity must apply for eligibility to be able to participate at all during that activity season. - 3.
+ALL ATHLETES MUST BE CLEARED AT THE END OF EACH SPORT SEASON IN ORDER TO TURN OUT FOR THE NEXT SPORT.